About the Artwork

 We welcome your feedback for correction and/or improvement.

 Dunlap, William.
-A History of the Rise and Progress of the Arts of Design in the United States Volume 2.
+A History of the Rise and Progress of the Arts of Design in the United States, vol. 2.
 New York, 1834, pp. 181, 184-185.

 Jameson, Anna Brownell.
 “Washington Allston.”
-Anthenaeum 845 and 846 (January 6 and 13, 1844): pp. 39-40.
+Anthenaeum 845-846 (January 6 and 13, 1844): pp. 39-40.

 Hunt, William Parsons.
 “Belshazzar’s Feast.”
-Christian Examiner, 37 (July 1844): pp. 49-57.
+Christian Examiner 37 (July 1844): pp. 49-57.

 Dearborn, A.H.S.
 “Allston’s Feast of Belshazzar.”
-Knickerbocker 24, 3 (September 1844): pp. 205-217.
+Knickerbocker 24, no. 3 (September 1844): pp. 205-217.

 Ware, William.
 Lectures on the Work and Genius of Washington Allston.
 Boston, 1852, pp. 109-142.